Bedside lamps…should they match?

 Both are white, have a curvy shape and are the same size.
 The new lamp, on the far right (find one similar here *affiliate), is the same height but the side table is a bit lower than my small chest, on the left.
 To even things out I just placed a book under the lamp to give it a bit of a boost.

-The side table, with the new lamp, is a recent find (not sure if this is it’s permanent home).
-Wait until you see how it looked before I got my hands on it.
+The night stand, with the new lamp, is a recent find (not sure if this is it’s permanent home).
+Wait until you see how it looked before I got my hands on it, here.

 I wasn’t sure how I would feel about two different lamps but I’m loving them and the extra light in the room is an added bonus, plus the hubs feels like a real grownup with his very own lamp (I just go along with him and roll my eyes when he walks away).
 Sometimes the strangest things make him happy.